richardstartin/richardstartin.github.io/_posts/2018-01-08-sum-of-squares.md

   0.51%    0x000001f5cdd8ceb0: vpaddd  xmm14,xmm14,xmm13
 </pre>

-If you're the guy replacing all the <code language="java">for</code> loops with streams because it's 2018, you may be committing performance vandalism!
+If you're the guy replacing all the `for` loops with streams because it's 2018, you may be committing performance vandalism!
 That nice declarative <em>API</em> (as opposed to language feature) is at arms length and it really isn't well optimised yet.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">